 Using RightCapital to Support Your Retirement Planning in Atlanta, GA

-As part of the planning process, our Atlanta, GA financial advisors use a professional financial planning software, RightCapital, to organize data and compare planning assumptions over time.
+As part of retirement planning in Atlanta, GA, our financial advisors use RightCapital, a professional financial planning software, to organize financial data and compare planning assumptions over time.

 - Project retirement income and spending throughout retirement